 Queen of the Meadow grows in prolific numbers along the wetland path of the Woodland Garden.
-This herb is a native of Europe, from which salicylic acid (the basis of aspirin) was first obtained from the flowers in 1835.
+This herb is a native of Europe, from which salicylic acid (one of the keys in the making of aspirin) was first obtained from the flowers in 1839.

 Stems: Queen of the Meadow is an erect non-native perennial that grows from 3 to 7 feet high on stems that are grooved or angled and which branch.
 Stems can be greenish to reddish.